zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Equation 18.11 shows that the magnetic partial wave corresponds to the electric field of a magnetic multipole.
+Equation 18.11 shows that a *magnetic* partial wave is the electric field of a *magnetic* multipole.
 Since the curl of this electric field is the magnetic field of a magnetic multipole, the electric field must circulate.
-This is nicely illustrated by Mie in his original paper \[[6](#references) (ch 14.5)\].
+This is nicely illustrated by Mie in his original paper \[Mie 1908\].

 Electric *multipole* partial wave and magnetic *multipole* partial wave.